-Professor: Frank Winfrey

-Assistant Professor: Alvin Holliman
+Professor: Frank Winfrey Assistant Professor: Alvin Holliman

-The Lyon College Business Administration major provides an experiential program which builds upon the broad liberal arts education provided in the College's Core Curriculum.
-The Major prepares students to understand the structure and role of organizations, administrative practices and processes, and the complex environment in which business decisions are made.
-The curriculum introduces the student to the concepts and theories of management and decision making, and includes experience based opportunities in which to apply these concepts.
+The business administration major is an experiential program that provides students with an understanding of complex business environments, administrative practices and processes, and the structure and role of organizations.
+It introduces students to the concepts and theories of management and decision-making while providing experience-based opportunities in which to apply these concepts.

-The Major introduces students to functional areas of business and management applicable to all economic organizations.
-Students may then focus their studies and select an Emphasis in one of two areas: Management or Finance.
-As students advance in the discipline they will have an opportunity to apply their knowledge in a Business Simulation project and later in an Internship or Thesis project.
-A unique component of this Major is the endowment-funded Investment Portfolio.
-Students have the opportunity to apply their gained knowledge and decision-making skills to the management of a real fund - not just theoretical transactions found at many other colleges and universities.
+Students may focus their studies and select an emphasis in one of two areas: management or finance.
+As students advance, they will have the opportunity to apply their knowledge in a business simulation project and later in an internship or thesis project.
+Students will also have the opportunity to apply their learned skills to the management of a real fund, not just the theoretical transactions found at many other colleges and universities, through the endowment-funded investment portfolio.

-The Business Administration major offers graduates the flexibility of choosing between entry-level managerial positions or advanced study.
-The major is particularly appropriate for individuals seeking advanced study in business, law, planning and healthcare management.
+The business administration major offers graduates the flexibility to choose between entry-level managerial positions and advanced study.
+It is particularly appropriate for individuals seeking advanced study in business, law, planning, and healthcare management.